-This section describes the environment variables that must be set for the JDBC OCI driver and the JDBC Thin driver, focusing on Solaris, Linux, and Microsoft Windows platforms.
+This section describes the environment variables that you must set for the JDBC OCI driver and the JDBC Thin driver on Solaris, Linux, and Microsoft Windows platforms.

 You must set the CLASSPATH environment variable for JDBC OCI or Thin driver.
 Include the following in the CLASSPATH environment variable: